 Maximize Conversions is not able to work with a shared budget.
 So make sure your campaign has its own.
 It will also try to spend your whole daily budget; to avoid any spending surprises make sure your daily budget is set to an accurate amount that you are willing to spend every day.

 This strategy has a much lower conversion requirement at about 5 per month.
 This makes it an ideal strategy for smaller accounts or accounts that do not generate a lot of conversions.
 It is also another strategy that will ignore your bid modifiers, giving you fewer things to worry about.
+With a Maximize Conversions bid strategy, Google recommends an average daily budget of 10x your average CPA.

 If you’re not ready to take the full plunge into automated bidding, eCPC will work alongside your manual bids to help you increase the number of conversions in the campaign.
 Enhanced CPC will take the bid you have set and raise or lower during the auction to help increase conversions while trying to maintain your cost per conversion at the campaign average.
 This bid strategy still allows you to have the majority of control over your campaigns and allows you to continue to use third-party bidding systems.
 It’s perfect for those who want to dip a toe into the pool of automated bidding.

 By choosing the right strategy for your business and taking the time to let the strategy learn, you should be able to benefit using Google smart bidding.
 This will allow you to spend more time analyzing results and less time manually updating bids.
-If you’re not sure how to maximize returns on your PPC campaigns, Root and Branch can help set you up for success.
-Contact us to find out more about how we can help your business.